mjribeiro/mjribeiro.github.io/_pages/cv.md

 Profile
 ======
-* Final year PhD student in biomedical engineering and machine learning (ML)
+* Final year PhD student in machine learning (ML) and biomedical engineering
 * Industry experience across 1.5 years at The Technology Partnership (TTP) and Intel
 * Seeking post-PhD role as AI/ML research scientist or engineer starting from July 2024
+* Multiple journal and conference publications (Journal of Neuroscience Methods, Frontiers journals, IEEE Engineering in Medicine & Biology Conference (EMBC), Micromachines).
 * Distinction in postgraduate MRes in AI.
 High 2:1 MEng (Hons) in Electrical and Electronic Engineering from the University of Bath, with a First Class in the MEng project component.
-* Multiple journal and conference publications (Journal of Neuroscience Methods, Frontiers journals, IEEE Engineering in Medicine & Biology Conference (EMBC), Micromachines).

 Education
 ======
 * <b>PhD at Centre for Accountable, Responsible and Transparent AI (ART-AI)</b>, <i>2020 – Present</i>
-  * Interdisciplinary PhD project focused on the development of implantable closed-loop peripheral nerve interfaces.
-This entailed developing and analysing [ML models](https://github.com/mjribeiro/pns-ml-denoising) and optimization techniques for denoising and decoding peripheral nerve data in multiple domains.
+    * Interdisciplinary PhD project on developing implantable closed-loop nerve interfaces to improve treatment of various neurological conditions
+    * Developed and analysed [ML models](https://github.com/mjribeiro/pns-ml-denoising) and optimisation techniques for denoising and decoding biomedical data from peripheral nerves in multiple domains
+    * Published and collaborated on multiple peer-reviewed journal and conference papers, and presented research at conferences internationally
-* <b>MRes in Computer Science, University of Bath</b>, <i>2019 - 2020</i>
+* <b>MRes in Computer Science, University of Bath (Distinction)</b>, <i>2019 - 2020</i>
-	* Overall mark: Distinction
-	* Modules in machine learning, statistics, robotics, and social science
+	* Modules in machine learning (89%, 87%), statistics (86%), robotics (77%), and social science (64%, 65%)
-* <b>MEng in Electronic and Electrical Engineering, University of Bath</b>, <i>2014 - 2019</i>
+* <b>MEng in Electronic and Electrical Engineering, University of Bath (High 2.1)</b>, <i>2014 - 2019</i>
-  * Masters project in bioelectronics, involving the development of a microfluidic Brain-on-Chip platform for drug discovery.
+  * Masters project in bioelectronics, involving the development of a microfluidic Brain-on-Chip platform for drug discovery applications

 Work experience
 ======
  * <b>Technology Partnership (TTP)</b>, Neurotechnology Consultant, <i>Feb ’22 – Aug ’22</i>
+   * Contributed to both internal R&D projects and client-facing projects on software engineering
+   * Researched and implemented low-power ML algorithms for implantable cardiac devices, which have since been presented in prototypes at medical device conferences and meetings and electronics for medical devices

- * <b>University of Bath</b>,
-   * Undergraduate and Postgraduate Teaching Assistant<i>, Sept ’19 – Dec ’22</i>
+ * <b>University of Bath</b>, Undergraduate and Postgraduate Teaching Assistant<i>, Sept ’19 – Dec ’22</i>
-   * CBio Summer Internship, <i>May ’19 – Sept ’19</i>
+    * Taught and assessed undergraduate and master’s courses in Computer Science and Electrical and Electronic Engineering at the University of Bath
+    * Modules included robotics software, artificial intelligence, and programming

- * <b>Intel UK</b>, Digital Design and Verification, <i>Jul ’16 – Aug ’17</i>
+ * <b>Intel UK</b>, Digital Design and Verification Intern, <i>Jul ’16 – Aug ’17</i>
+    * Worked at Intel’s Communications and Devices Group for a year, specifically on functional verification and Design-For-Test of application-specific ICs (ASICs)
+    * Wrote and presented conference paper at Synopsys User Group Conference (SNUG) titled "Automatic Test Point Insertion in MPHY Products" (Technical committee award, honourable mention)

 Publications
 ======